Getting Started With a 529 College Savings Plan

 According to the College Savings Plan Network, children whose families have money saved in a dedicated college savings account are six times more likely to attend a four-year college compared with children with no dedicated college savings account.

 "Inertia is a powerful force.
 If you're not doing something right now, open the account, put something in there.
-Make regular deposits," said Young Boozer, state treasurer of Alabama and the chair of the College Savings Plan Network.
+Make regular deposits," said Young Boozer, state treasurer of Alabama and former chair of the College Savings Plan Network.

 Tips for Getting Started